fsmi/rpcd/README.md

 Placeholders for which no argument configuration is specified are not replaced.

+### Automated windows
+Windows are automatable components displayed on the screen, controlled by an automation script.
+This feature is optional, but can be used to display relevant content based on external input.

+Variables (for example `%AutoVar`) used as parameters are replaced with their value before execution.
+Note that windows do not share a variable space with commands, with the window variables being controllable via external inputs, not API requests.
+These *automation variables* are pre-defined using a `[variables]` section and may be used for controlling automation as well as executing windows.
+Automated windows are additionally passed the entire automation variable space in their environment.

+Variables reflect the content they has when the window was started, as updates at a later time are not possible.
+A method to restart a window on variable change may be implemented in the future.

+The following swap/kill modes are supported for windows:

+* default (`lazy`): The process is started when required, and stopped only when when shutting down or mapping the window to another X server (necessitating an update of the environment).
+* `ondemand`: Start the process when the window is mapped, terminate the process when it is unmapped.
+* `keepalive`: Start the process on rpcd startup, stop only when shutting down or switching X servers.

+The automation script parser is currently a work in progress.
 ## Usage (Web Interface)

 * To run a command